bhk/build/minion.md

 `CLASS` must match [-+_.A-Za-z0-9]+.  `ARG` must not be an empty string.

 Property definitions are associated with the class name.
 A property definition is a Make variable with a name of the form "CLASS.PROPERTY".
-The value of a property for a given instance is determined by invoking this variable as a Make function.
-During that call, the variables `C` and `A` hold the name of the class and argument, respectively.

-> For example, the variable definition `Foo.x = <$A-$C>` defines the `x`
-> property for the class `Foo`.
-For the instance `Foo[bar]`, the `x`
-> property will evaluate to `<bar-Foo>`.

-A class can inherit property definitions from one or more other classes by listing the parent classes in a variable named `CLASS.inherit`.
-An inherited definition will be consulted only if there is no matching definition on the class itself.
+Property definitions may use "simple" variables (assigned with `:=`) or "recursive" variables.

+Recursive property definitions can make use of ordinary Make syntax, but must use `$(...)`, not `${...}`, for Make variables and functions.
+Expressions of the form `{...}` evaluate to the value of the property named by `...` (for the current instance).
+The string `{inherit}` expands to the inherited value of the current property of the current instance.
+Finally, `$C` and `$A` expand to the class name and argument string of the current instance.

+For example, the following user-defined class extends the `Compile` class to pass and additional flag to the compiler:

+    MyCompile.inherit = Compile
+    MyCompile.flags = {inherit} {myFlags}
+    MyCompile.myFlags = --my-custom-flag

+A recursive property definition can obtain the value of properties of other instances using the `get` function: `$(call get,PROPERTY,INSTANCES)`.
+INSTANCES can contain zero or more space-delimited instances.
+When more than one instance is specified, the result is a space-delimited list of the results.

+Property definitions that use `:=` may contain arbitrary Make syntax, but may not reference other property values via `{NAME}`, `{inherit}`, or `$(call get,PROP,ID)`.
+These are evaluated exactly once, whereas Minion property values are evaluated *at most* once per instance (due to memoization).
+If never referenced, recursive (`=`) definitions are never evaluated.

 Instance-specific properties can be defined, using variables named `CLASS[ARG].PROPERTY`.
 When present, these take precedence over a corresponding `CLASS.PROPERTY` definition.
 These can occur with any class in the inheritance chain of an instance.

-To evaluate a property of an arbitrary instance, use the `get` function:
-`$(call get,PROPERTY,INSTANCES)`.
-INSTANCES can contain zero or more space-delimited instances.
-When more than one instance is specified, the result is a space-delimited list of the results.

-The `.` function can be used to evaluate a property of the "current"
-instance: `$(call .,PROPERTY).
-A current instance is defined only during the evaluation of a property, so calls to `.` should appear only in property definitions.
+A class can inherit property definitions from one or more other classes by listing the parent classes in a variable named `CLASS.inherit`.
+An inherited definition will be consulted only if there is no matching definition on the class itself.

 Note that instances have no associated "state".
 All property definitions are (or should be) purely functional in nature.
 As such, there is no notion